ifiaposto/Poisson-GLMs-for-Neural-Spike-Train-Analysis/README.md

 This file creates the training and testing files to be used in the regression:
 It finds the last time bin so that a total number of 'nof_spikes' spikes across all neurons has occured up to that time bin (included).
 Subsequently, it finds the next time bin which contains the next 'nof_spikes' spikes (immediately following the spike train used for training).
+The training and testing files per neuron which contain the spike counts up to these time-bins are created.

 ```